Q. What is the difference between the Cisco IOS

-A. SDM application only supports IOS releases up to 12.4(15)T2.
-For later releases, Cisco Configuration Professional (CCP) application needs to be used.
+A. The SDM application supports IOS releases up to 12.4(15)T2 only.
+For later releases, the Cisco Configuration Professional application needs to be used.

 Q. What is the difference between active (unretired) and enabled signatures?

-A. If a signature is active (unretired), it is loaded on the router memory and packets are scanned against it.
-If an active (unretired) signature is enabled, when triggered by a matching packet (or packet flow), it takes the appropriate action associated with it.
+A. If a signature is active (unretired), it is loaded on the router memory, and packets are scanned against it.
+When an active (unretired) signature is enabled and then triggered by a matching packet (or packet flow), it takes an appropriate action.
 If an active (unretired) signature is disabled, no action is taken even if it is triggered.

 Q. Does Cisco offer any support for IPS Signature licensing?